 Rob: Hopped up on acid.

 Charlie: Yeah.
 Guys look I think what we've learned is-is sometimes the-the fireplace needs new batteries.
 Sometimes you're drunk or on LSD, and your emergency break is on.
 And sometimes you find out you have a new dad.

 Glenn: Charlie, is this the first time we establish that you don't know who your dad is?
 That we actually talk about it?
 I can't remember.

 Charlie: A lot of dad things.
 Is this the first time we meet Mac's dad?

 Charlie: This the first time we meet Mac's dad, yeah.

 Glenn: Gregory Scott Cummins.
 Oh my God, what a-what a treasure.

 Charlie: I knew it.
 I remember when we cast him, we watched a VHS tape of-

 Charlie: -like his Reel.
 That's how long we've been doing the show.
-Casting sent over.
+The casting sent over.
 Although-

 Charlie: -DVD technology existed, but casting had sent over a VHS tape.